youshy/blog/content/media.md

 Apart from writing code as my daily job, I do produce, record, compose and release a lot of music and different stuff.
 Here you can find a few things I've been working on so far!

-All pics are clickable and will take you places!

 ---

 ## Youtube